Jeevz-app/paylocifier/README.md

 Paylocifier is a Ruby gem built by Jeevz (Cardinal Fez Inc) to facilitate interacting with the Paylocity API.

+## TODO

+- Map the rest of the API models and associations
+- Pagination support
+- Model data validations

 ## Installation

 Add this line to your application's Gemfile: